Css-Stylus-Styles/Perplexity-Gruvbox-Light-MainInterface/readme.md

     - Font for the user sent query is not working
     - use better font for the user input make sure its clearly readable
     - fix divs disappering issue

+    - The border needs to be stronger on every element take more inspiration from the google io 2024 website